fmariluis/gender-detection/README.md

 [![Build Status](https://travis-ci.org/fmariluis/gender-detection.svg?branch=master)](https://travis-ci.org/fmariluis/gender-detection)

 Simple library to detect the gender of a name.
-The current version only support spanish names.
+The current version support English and Spanish names.

 ## Install

-`[gender-detection "0.1.0"]` in  your `project.clj`.
+`[gender-detection "0.1.1"]` in  your `project.clj`.

 ## Usage